ClanNetwork/testnets/playstation-2/part-1-submit-gentx.md

 - Commit and push to your repo
 - Create a PR onto https://github.com/ClanNetwork/testnets

 ✨ Congrats!
 You have done everything you need to participate in the testnet.
-Now just hang tight for further instructions on starting your node when the network starts (28/4/2022 1300 UTC).
+Now just hang tight for further instructions on starting your node when the network starts.